hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 ## The Training Loop for a Neural Network

 In this section, I write a training loop.
-This is an important concept in PyTorch🔥 because not have any ***built-in module*** so important to understand every line as necessary!
+This is an important concept in PyTorch, because not have any ***built-in module*** so important to understand every line as necessary.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693700930534/2453ce13-b87c-42ec-bcf8-487a105bfd41.png align="center")

-Here is a simple code in PyTorch, on how to implement a training loop➰.
+Here is a simple code in PyTorch, on how to implement a training loop.
 I understand first time it’s very confusing, but after writing lots of code you are very familiar with each of the steps.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693700978681/fb079cdd-65c1-40ce-9ad0-1580aef9a574.png align="center")